 Call for Chapter Proposals

-You are invited to contribute a chapter to Book VIII of the Series Research in Education in Africa, Caribbean, and the Middle East to be published by Information Age Publishing in the Summer/Fall 2017.
-This proposed book will be tentatively titled Transforming Public Education in Africa, the Caribbean, and the Middle East.
+We invite you to contribute a chapter to Book IX of the Series Research in Education in Africa, Caribbean, and the Middle East to be published by Information Age Publishing in Spring 2022.
+This proposed book will be tentatively titled Effects of Government Mandates and Policies on Public Education in Africa, the Caribbean, and the Middle East.